 Commercial Rent Recovery (CRAR)

-Swift is an industry leader with over 30 years' knowledge and experience in recovering Commercial Rent Arrears.
-Our processes and procedures are compliant with The Taking Control of Goods Regulations 2013 and have been designed to ensure we deliver a first-class service to all our clients.
+Burlington Group, part of the Marston Group along with Swift Credit Services, is an industry leader with over 30 years' knowledge and experience in recovering Commercial Rent Arrears.
+Our processes and procedures are fully compliant with The Taking Control of Goods Regulations 2013 and have been designed to ensure we deliver a first-class service to all our clients.

-We believe firmly in traditional values such as professionalism, quality of service, value for money and personal service.
-Each of our clients has full real-time access to their cases via our secure in-house case management system which can be customised to suit any requirements.
+We believe firmly in traditional values such as professionalism, quality of service, value for money and personal service and understand the importance of acting promptly.

-With enforcement agents located throughout England and Wales, Swift can offer genuine national coverage.
-Our agents are supported by our dedicated commercial rent recovery team who ensure that:
+With enforcement agents located throughout England and Wales, Burlington Group can offer genuine national coverage.
+Our Enforcement Agents are supported by our dedicated commercial rent arrears recovery team who ensure that:

-- an enforcement agent visit is made within 24 hours (on working days) of notice of enforcement expiry (seven clear working days); and
+- an enforcement agent visit is made within 24 hours (on working days) of Notice of Enforcement expiry (seven clear days, not including Sundays and Bank holidays); and

 Frequently Asked Questions (FAQs)